anilsathyan7/sudoku/README.md

 # sudoku
-A multiplayer sudoku game using HTML, JS and Google Realtime API
+A multiplayer sudoku game developed using HTML, JS and Google Realtime API

 ## Getting Started